ELTANA/XCademy/README.md

-# Compcademy Website
+# XCademy Website

-## Compcademy is a Fictional Coding Bootcamp An Institution with over a decade of excellence in Providing education for college graduates.
+## XCademy is a Fictional Coding Bootcamp An Institution with over a decade of excellence in Providing education for college graduates